-Condition: The Minnesota Department of Human Services maintains the computer system, MAXIS, which is used by the County to support the eligibility determination process.
-When performing our case file review for eligibility, we noted that in one of the 40 case files tested, the asset information in the MAXIS system could not be verified to supporting documentation.
+Condition: DHS maintains the computer system, MAXIS, which is used by the County to support the eligibility determination process.
+When performing our case file review for eligibility, we noted that in one of the 40 case files tested, the asset information in the MAXIS system could not be verified to supporting documentation and a re-determination was not completed.